 It is important to mention that there is currently no national or international regulation that prohibits the use of a flotation channel for the placement of pipes and as a containment system for spills.

-The North Peruvian Pipeline is located in the coastal mountains and jungle regions and each one has particular characteristics.
-In this sense, when an oil spill event occurs, the corresponding studies are carried out for each scenario, in which various factors are considered to determine the costs and risk for each operation.
+The ONP is located in the coastal, mountain and jungle regions, and each one has particular characteristics.
+In this sense, when an oil spill event occurs, the corresponding studies are carried out for each scenario, in which several factors are considered to determine the costs and risk for each operation.
 These include the time the hydrocarbons remain in contact with the ground before being contained and recovered; an analysis of the type of soil affected; the presence or absence of bodies of water; the type of oil spilled; the availability of resources and logistical conditions to and from the work points; the quality, quantity and availability of necessary operational personnel; and the operational tasks necessary to develop the processes of evacuation, temporary storage, transport and final disposal of waste, among others.

 In the case of the spills that occurred in the Peruvian jungle, it is evident that the degree of accessibility and the lack of logistical means to easily access the impacted areas directly results in greater difficulties in developing the works and, consequently, in higher costs of operation.